 For the whole period, from 1946 to 1983, this second simulated account compounds at 15.84% per annum.

-This rate of return might seem small a small difference versus the 13.97% we calculated earlier, but it produces a drastic difference in terms of MOIC.
+This might seem small a small difference versus the 13.97% we calculated earlier, but it produces a drastic difference in terms of MOIC.
 The second account is multiplied by 255.5 times, rather than the 138 of our first simulated account.

 We return now to the beginning.
-Whilst nothing definitive can be said of Sraffa's record, we can conclusively show that he did in fact do it.
+Whilst nothing definitive can be said of Sraffa's record, we can conclusively show that he did in fact make the incredible investments that have long been speculated about.
 The evidence is ample that he was an active trader and owner of the London listed Imperial Japanese Government bonds.

-Of Stone's assertion that Sraffa swapped his bonds into gold we can be relatively sure, owing to the correspondence excerpted herein.
-We cannot be sure of the year, and it's certainly possible that he owned gold independently of the bonds, but the continuity of our second simulated account curve and the 120 kg of bullion that Sraffa owned c.
-1975 lends further credence to Stone's account.
+We can be relatively sure of Stone's assertion that Sraffa swapped his bonds into gold, owing to the correspondence excerpted herein.
+We cannot be sure of the year, but the continuity of our second simulated account curve and Sraffa's documented bullion balance lends substantial credence to Stone's account.

 Of Kaldor's history of Sraffa's activities, we find them to be broadly correct, though with some minor qualifications.